cpmech/gosl/plt/README.md

 1. `Plot3dLine`, `Plot3dPoint`, `Plot3dPoints`
 2. `Wireframe`, `Surface`, `Hemisphere`, `Superquadric`
 3. `AxisRange3d`, `CylinderZ`, `ConeZ`

-Nonetheless, fancier graphs can also be developed with the `vtk` subpackage.
+Nonetheless, interactive 3D graphs can also be developed with the `vtk` subpackage.

-To initialise the figure, view and save figures, the following commands are available:
+To initialise the figure, view and save a file (PNG or EPS), the following commands are available:
 1. `Reset` initialises drawing space (optional)
 2. `Show` show figure
 3. `Save` saves the figure, after creating a directory.